 Samuel Nwafor, MD, FACP, FAPWCA:

 My name is Dr. Samuel Nwafor, and I'm the medical director for the Wound and Hyperbaric Medicine program at Mountain Vista Medical Center, as well as the Tempe St. Luke’s Hospital, now HonorHealth Hospital, in Tempe, Arizona.
 I'm also on the board of the National Pressure Injury Advisory Panel, as well as the World Health Organization's working group on wound skin rehabilitation for neglected tropical diseases.
-I've had faculty appointments previously as adjunct chemical professor of medicine, and I currently teach medical students and residents in a hospital setting and the outpatient setting as well.
+I've had faculty appointments previously as adjunct clinical professor of medicine, and I currently teach medical students and residents in a hospital setting and the outpatient setting as well.

 Eleonor Pusey-Reid, DNP, RN, MEd: